mnshn/opmpolhemus/README.md

 ## Usage

+### Command line tool
+To use this as a command line tool, first start a virtual environment with

+`python -m venv vevn`

+and activate it with

+`source venv/bin/activate`

+Then, install the required packages with

+`pip install -r requirements.txt`.

+### Library
-To use this in your project, install with
+Or, to use this as a library in your Python project, install with

 `python setup.py install`